dap7z/lanSuperv/README.md

 How to build ?
 <br />
 1) Do all "How to dev ?" steps
+2) Execute "npm install -g pkg"
-2) Build application with the command: "npm run build"
+3) Build application with the command: "npm run build"
-3) Run in windows console "lan-superv.exe --config=config.js"
+4) Run in windows console "lan-superv.exe --config=config.js"